 - Fee-for-Service Contract: The initial enrollment fee may be lower, but assisted living and skilled nursing will be paid for at their market rates.

 Start your research on Continuing Care Retirement Communities in your area and if family members are available to accompany you, invite them on visits.
 While there, investigate thoroughly and meet with a representative who can walk them through the different housing options, cost structures and contract choices.
-Here is a checklist of things to look out for and ask while you’re visiting.
+Download our free list of things to look out for and ask while you’re visiting.

 If you decide on a CCRC, a weekend or week-long stay at the facility to ensure it’s the right choice.
 Once ready to commit, run the contract by an attorney to be sure everything is spelled out as it was agreed upon with the facility.